We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 For self-employed applicants, lenders usually require any or all of the following documentation.
 Keep in mind that applying for a low doc loan may mean you won’t need some of these documents:

-- Tax returns.
+Tax returns.
 Be prepared to show the last two years of your full personal and/or company tax returns.
 These will help prove any income you declare on your application.

-- Financial statements.
+Financial statements.
 These may include any profit/loss statements to also support the income you declare.

-- Proof of rental income.
+Proof of rental income.
 If you have any income from rental properties, you can declare this with real estate statements or copies of your executed lease agreements.

-- Notice of Assessment.
+Notice of Assessment.
 Make sure you have on hand your latest Notice of Assessment (NOA) given to you by the Australian Taxation Office (ATO).
 This shows tax information such as the amount of income tax you owe(d).
 Depending on the lender, you may need to provide your NOAs from the last two years.

-- Recent bank statements.
+Recent bank statements.
 This includes statements showing your savings and business transactions.
 It may also include statements showing any other outstanding loans or credit cards you have with other lenders.

-- Company-specific information.
+Company-specific information.
 If you own your own business, be prepared to provide information such as your company’s ABN, address, etc.

+As mentioned earlier, low doc loans are usually more expensive than standard personal loans.
+This means that you should try to qualify for a standard personal loan before you look for a low doc loan.
 Keep in mind that many banks and alternative lenders may offer loans that aren’t more expensive than standard loans to self-employed individuals.
-Make sure you’re comparing all options and that you’re aware of exactly what’s out there before making a decision to apply with any particular lender.
+Make sure you’re comparing all options and that you’re aware of exactly what’s out there before deciding to apply with any particular lender.